AGE: – Unknown – Possibly 19th

 Other scenes on either side of this wooden carving represent the seven weeks following his enlightenment and scenes from his previous incarnations, similar to the small Pagan bronze and andagu stone stelae dating from the 11th – 13th Century, but on a much larger scale and with more life scenes.

-It is rare to find a carving in such detail depicting many of the great events in the life of the Buddha
+It is rare to find a carving in such detail, and on such a large scale depicting the main events in the life of the Buddha.